Servideska/HPC/doc.zih.tu-dresden.de/docs/data_lifecycle/longterm_preservation.md

 [ZIH intermediate archive documentation](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/backup_archiv/archivierung_am_zih#section-2-1).

-(*) The usage of the HRSK-project-related archive is preferable to the login-related archive, as this enables assigning access rights and responsiblity across multiple researchers, due to the common staff turnover in research.
+(*) The usage of the HRSK-project-related archive is preferable to the login-related archive, as this enables assigning access rights and responsibility across multiple researchers, due to the common staff turnover in research.

-The use of the intermediate archive usually is limited by the end of the corresponding HRSK/reseach project.
+The use of the intermediate archive usually is limited by the end of the corresponding HRSK/research project.
 Afterwards data is required to be removed, tidied up and submitted to a long-term repository (see next section).

 The intermediate archive is the preferred service when you keep large, mostly unused data volumes